aurelia/aurelia/docs/user-docs/app-basics/scope-and-binding-context.md

 * create instructions for custom elements, custom attributes, and template controllers (`if`, `else`, `repeat.for` etc.), and
 * create a set of bindings for every instruction.

-Most the bindings also contains expressions.
+Most of the bindings also contains expressions.
 Following are some examples.

 ```markup